niksy/domelo/README.md

 Type: `string`

 HTML string to convert to DOM element.
+Whitespace and newlines are trimmed from start and end of HTML string.

 ## Browser support